TheShadow500/TheShadow500/README.md

 <h1>Hi there!</h1>

 My name is Daniel.
-I'm IT System Administrator and now i'm studying Web Application Development.
+I'm Web Application Development and IT System Administrator.
 I live in Granada.

 Positive, and good at self-learning.